tine-groupware/tine-dev/README.md

 5. git commit and push all update secrets

 ### Cert is expired
-When the cert is expiered, it needs to be update.
-This requires access to dns.
-Ask a dev ops.
+The certificate is distributed in our git repo.
+If its outdate, try pulling.
+After pulling a `./console docker:up` is needed to load the new private key.

+If there is no new certificate available in git.
+It is in the file `configs/traefik/letsencrypt.privkey.sops.pem`, ask a devops to update the certificat.
+The certe needs to be generated manualy.

+Updateing the certificate requries updateing the dns.
+This can be done using nsupdate, but requires a key.
 1. `sudo certbot certonly --manual --preferred-challenges=dns -d '*.local.tine-dev.de'`
 2. `echo -e 'server dns0.metaways.net\nupdate add _acme-challenge.local.tine-dev.de.
 60 txt oNs2fcFzTYm47o-ltnWRyi0VR8EgTG5oht1MBtbiiq0\nsend' | nsupdate -k ~/.mwclouddns`
 3. `sudo cat /etc/letsencrypt/live/local.tine-dev.de/fullchain.pem > configs/traefik/letsencrypt.fullchain.pem`